Back to Blogs

 Rougham Control Tower Aviation Museum, Bury St Edmunds

-The museum is open every Sunday between 10am and 4pm until the end of October.
-Admission is free although donations are welcome.
+The museum is open from Easter every Sunday between 10am and 4pm until October.
+Admission is free, although donations are welcome.

 Suffolk Regiment Museum, Bury St Edmunds

-The museum is open on Wednesdays and the first Sunday in the months between 9.30am and 3.30pm and can be visited at other times by appointment.
-Admission is free with group visits welcome by prior arrangement.
+The museum opens every Wednesday and the first Sunday of each month, 9.30am-3.30pm and admission is free with group visits welcome by prior arrangement.

 National Horse Racing Museum, Newmarket